Buddhist workshop at Nalanda

 Nalanda has a well-equipped art workshop.
-Our primary service is making moulds for individual tsa tsa practices, or making molds for centers, stupa building projects, and other Dharma related activities.
+Our primary service is making moulds for individual tsa-tsa practices, or making moulds for centers, stupa building projects, and other Dharma related activities.

 While it is possible to order statues, stupas and tsa-tsas (plaster-cast images) from the Nalanda Art workshop, this is not our primary activity, so please allow plenty of time when ordering these objects.